 Hoh Rain Forest, Washington: Discover An Emerald Oasis & The Quietest Square Inch In America

 Washington is the very best cure for wanderlust — but it might also ignite an insatiable appetite for exploring, too.
 The Evergreen State has some of the most stunning parks in the country, and Olympic National Park is its crown jewel.
 By the numbers, Olympic National Park is 922,651 acres of pure beauty, with over 3,000 miles of rivers and streams, 1,200 types of native plants, 300 avian inhabitants, 73 miles of coastline, 60 glaciers, and 56 mammal species (including 22 listed as endangered or threatened).
 Its magnitude and presence are formidable.
 But statistics aside, Olympic National Park is an absolutely inspiring place to visit; it’s a Washington wonderland with one of the most diverse ecosystems and geographies in the world.
-It’s brimming with the soul-filling joy that only nature can provide.
-And there’s one place within Olympic National Park – Hoh Rain Forest – that’s the most transcendent and revelatory of all.
+It’s brimming with the soul-filling joy home to the best hiking trails in the U.S. And there’s one place within Olympic National Park – Hoh Rain Forest – one of the most beautiful places in the U.S. that’s the most transcendent and revelatory of all.

 Hoh Rain Forest is one of Washington’s most glorious natural wonders, and it’s truly a place everyone should experience.
 Read more about Hoh Rain Forest, and Olympic National Park, at their respective pages on the National Parks Service website.